sarhveshracktoo/versegenerator/README.md

 Every piece of feedback helps make the project better.

 If you enjoy the website, please share it with others and help spread God's Word. ✝️📖✨

+This HTML project is free to use and edit from your own perspective.
+However, please do not use it to sell or make money from it.
+I created this project to help people, and I worked hard writing my prompts and ideas to make the website user-friendly.
+If you decide to sell it or profit from it against this request, I leave that matter in God’s hands.